V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 The X dimension (left to right as you face the printer) is by far the most critical.
 This makes the X rail fit into the printed pieces.

 Belts, cut the belts to a point if you are having a hard time passing them through the slots.
-If they do not stay put put a piece of filament in the loop.
+If they do not stay put a piece of filament in the loop.